Telegraph (1903 sternwheeler): Career as Olympian

 In 1913, Telegraph was renamed Olympian.
 Olympian was an oil-burner.
 The single-cylinder steam engines that had been installed on Telegraph were replaced with compound tandem steam engines.
 Each engine generated 750 horsepower and had two cylinders, one for high pressure steam, and another using low pressure steam after it had passed through the high pressure cylinder.
 The high pressure cylinder had a bore of 15 inches.
 The bore was 28 inches for the low pressure cylinder.
 Each engine had piston stroke of 72 inches.

-In June 1914 Olympian, then lying at the King Street dock in Seattle, was listed as for sale by J.B.
+In June 1914, Olympian, then lying at the King Street dock in Seattle, was listed as for sale by J.B.
 Mitchell.
 On June 26, 1914, it was reported that a new concern, Red Ball Steamship Company, had placed Olympian on route which included Edmonds, Everett, Seattle, Tacoma, Bremerton, and Olympia, Washington.
 The new company cut rates on the Seattle-Tacoma run from 35 to 25 cents, on the Seattle-Olympia run from $1.10 to 75 cents, and on the Tacoma-Olympia run from 75 to 50 cents.

-On July 2, 1914, it was reported that the owners of Olympian would be arrested on chargs of violating the public service law of the State of Washington as soon as members of the public commission could gather evidence and swear out warrants in King County, Washington.
+On July 2, 1914, it was reported that the owners of Olympian would be arrested on charges of violating the public service law of the State of Washington as soon as members of the public commission could gather evidence and swear out warrants in King County, Washington.
 The steamer had been running on the west side of Vashon Island on the Seattle-Tacoma route.
 The complaint was brought by other steamboat companies, and charged Olympians owners had not received permission from the commission to run a recent Sunday excursion to Olympia at a low rate, and had not filed the required tariffs with the commission.

 On July 16, 1914, the Independent Navigation Company advertised a "grand excursion" from Seattle to Olympia, to take place the next Sunday, July 19.
 The steamer would depart Seattle from Pier 4, at the foot of Spring Street, at 9:30 a.m., and return from Olympia at 10:15 p.m.
 Round trip tickets cost one dollar.

 Operations under the Red Ball company did not last long, as by November 1914, Olympian was back on this market, this time being advertised as "FOR SALE CHEAP" by an admiralty lawyer, Moncrieffe Cameron, possibly meaning the vessel had been seized for debts.